magomimmo/modern-cljs/doc/tutorial-10.md

 ```

 As you can see we first declared the new `modern-cljs.remotes`
-namespace and required the `cemerick.shoreleave.rpc`namespace
+namespace and required the `cemerick.shoreleave.rpc`namespace refering
-referring `defremote` macro.
+the `defremote` macro.

-Then we used the previously cited `defremote` macro to define the
+Then we used the cited `defremote` macro to define the `calculate`
-`calculate` funtion.
+funtion.

 > NOTE 1: If you compare the remote `calculate` function with the one
 > originally defined in `shopping.cljs` client code in the [last tutorial][1],